brianshumate/vaultron/examples/auth_methods/ldap/README.md

   -w vaultron
 ```

-## Add Basic Config
+## Add Basic Configuration

-You can add a basic configuration with user and groups from the file `vaultron.ldif`:
+You can add a basic configuration with user and groups from the file `vaultron.ldif`.
+When prompted, the password is: vaultron

 ```
 $ ldapadd -cxWD "cn=admin,dc=vaultron,dc=waves" -f vaultron.ldif
 Enter LDAP Password:
-# pssst, it's: vaultron
 adding new entry "ou=groups,dc=vaultron,dc=waves"

 adding new entry "ou=users,dc=vaultron,dc=waves"